neerjasingh57/neerjasingh57/README.md

 - 😄 Pronouns: she/her
 - 🔭 I’m currently working on developing my SQL skills.
-- 🌱 I’m currently studying Marketing Analytics at the University of Maryland.
+- 🌱 I’m recently graduated with an MS in Marketing Analytics from the University of Maryland.
 - ⚡ Fun fact: I have a black belt in Taekwondo.
 - 📫 How to reach me: https://www.linkedin.com/in/neerja-singh-100/